 The first thing they are to make is an ark, basically a box that’s going to hold all the important things that God’s given them, the first of which is going to be the two tablets with the Ten Commandments on them.
 Notice that it is to be made with golden rings attached and wooden poles.
 This is so the wooden poles can be slid through the golden rings, and then people can lift up poles and carry the ark without ever touching it.
 This is to stop human sin from ever contaminating the ark.

 There is a table made that would hold sacred loaves that would be made fresh each week, and a lampstand to produce light.
 Each of these items would be used in the inner part of the sanctuary.
-Finally, we get the design for the tabernacle.
+We get the design for the tabernacle.
 This is the tent that would make up the sanctuary.
 Little cherubim are to be woven into the fabric.

 This psalm fits into the category of lament psalm.
 Biblical lament is whenever a person takes their pains, hurts, and frustrations before God.
 It tends to include four steps; turning to God, bringing the complaint, making a request of God, and then declaring trust in God.